Abo Randers Picture Light

 Other versions: This Abo Randers picture light was probably also made in chrome.

-Lamps like these were made for highlighting paintings or art.
+Lamps like these were made for highlighting paintings or art or used as desk-reading lamps.
 It has small holes in the bar to attach to a frame with little screws.

 These lamps were also sold by IKEA, as some other lamps made by Abo Randers.
 It was named TID.
 They appear in catalogues from the 70s.